Celebrities rally behind rapper Meek Mill for early prison release

-Supporters of rapper Meek Mill began gathering Monday morning outside of a Philadelphia court to rally and demand a judge overturn his conviction for a probation violation.
+Supporters of rapper Meek Mill gathered Monday morning in the rain outside of a Philadelphia courthouse to rally and demand a judge overturn his conviction for a probation violation.

 At the same time, lawyers for 30-year-old Mill, whose real name is Robert Rihmeek Williams, are scheduled to appear before a judge for a status hearing, NBC Philadelphia reported.